cjerdonek/rcv-results-reporter/README.md

 * Start adding other languages?
 * Make test HTML viewable on GitHub.
+* Add Excel files from 2019 election and compare.
 * Add end-to-end tests of the html.
 * Make sure all elections are covered in the tests.
 * Add intermediate rounds? (expand / collapse)